dragon-fire-fly/german-idiom-quiz/README.md

 - CSS grid for positioning elements and improved responsiveness within the style.css file
 - `root` values in the style.css file for consistency and ease of alteration of colours and fonts
 - [Convertio image converter](https://convertio.co/jpg-webp/) for converting the background image to a webp file format
+- [Favicon.io](https://favicon.io/) for converting an image file into a 16x16 favicon

 [Back to Top](#contents)